core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 it can send a CoAP Ping Signaling message (see {{sec-ping}}) to test the connection and verify that the CoAP server is responsive.

+When the underlying TCP connection is closed or reset, the signaling state and any observation state (see {{observe-cancel}}) associated with the reliable connection are removed.
+In flight messages may or may not be lost.

 # CoAP over WebSockets {#websockets-overview}

 CoAP over WebSockets is intentionally similar to CoAP over TCP; therefore,